marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/controlling-the-compilation-driver-gcc.rst

 .. c:macro:: LOCAL_INCLUDE_DIR

-  Define this macro as a C string constant if you wish to override the standard choice of /usr/local/include as the default prefix to try when searching for local header files.  ``LOCAL_INCLUDE_DIR`` comes before ``NATIVE_SYSTEM_HEADER_DIR`` (set in config.gcc, normally /usr/include) in the search order.
+  Define this macro as a C string constant if you wish to override the standard choice of :samp:`/usr/local/include` as the default prefix to try when searching for local header files.  ``LOCAL_INCLUDE_DIR`` comes before ``NATIVE_SYSTEM_HEADER_DIR`` (set in :samp:`config.gcc`, normally :samp:`/usr/include`) in the search order.

-  Cross compilers do not search either /usr/local/include or its replacement.
+  Cross compilers do not search either :samp:`/usr/local/include` or its replacement.

 .. c:macro:: NATIVE_SYSTEM_HEADER_COMPONENT